 The non-conventional view of global imbalances that is offered in this essay is the following.
-Undervaluation of exchange rate via accumulation of foreign exchange reserves is in fact an industrial policy to promote export oriented growth.
-This view is gaining some support in the literature (Dollar, 1992; Easterly, 1999; Polterovich, Popov, 2004; Rodrik, 2008).
+Undervaluation of exchange rate through accumulation of foreign exchange reserves is in fact an industrial policy to promote export-oriented growth.
+This view is gaining some support in the literature (Dollar, 1992; Easterly, 1999; Polterovich and Popov, 2004; Rodrik, 2008).

-This is not a short-term Keynesian effect, but the long term effect operating through export externality (and strengthened by the subsequent inflow of FDI).
-In developed countries trade/GDP ratios are already at optimal level, in developing countries this ratio is below optimal, so a special policy is needed to reap the benefits of externality from export.
+This is not a short-term Keynesian effect, but a long-term effect operating through export externality (and strengthened by the subsequent inflow of FDI).
+In developed countries, trade/GDP ratios are already at optimal level; in developing countries, this ratio is below optimal, so a special policy is needed to reap the benefits of externality from export.

-Theoretically, all externalities can be properly managed via taxes and subsidies, but these are selective tools of industrial policy, i.e. clean bureaucracy is needed to use these growth promoting tools successfully.
-Undervaluation of the currency is equivalent to import duties for all tradables and to simultaneous subsidies to exporters, but it is a non-selective industrial policy instrument that can be successfully used even in highly corrupted environment.
+Theoretically, all externalities can be properly managed through taxes and subsidies, but these are selective tools of industrial policy, i.e. a clean bureaucracy is needed to use these growth-promoting tools successfully.
+Undervaluation of the currency is equivalent to import duties for all tradables and to simultaneous subsidies to exporters, but it is a non-selective industrial policy instrument that can be successfully used even in a highly corrupted environment.

-There formal model demonstrating how the accumulation of reserves can spur growth, as well as the empirical evidence, is presented in the cited paper by Polterovich and Popov (2004).
-It is shown that accumulation of reserves leads to disequilibrium exchange rate, which in turn causes the increase in export/GDP and trade/GDP ratios, which stimulates growth.2
+A formal model demonstrating how the accumulation of reserves can spur growth, as well as the empirical evidence, is presented in the paper by Polterovich and Popov (2004).
+It is shown that accumulation of reserves leads to disequilibrium exchange rate, which in turn causes the increase in export/GDP and trade/GDP ratios, which stimulates growth.2 delta $\mathbf{R} = 38 - 11.4 \log Y cap 75 + 0.1(T/Y) + 0.24(delta T/Y) (R2=34%, N=82, all coefficients significant at 0.1% level), where,$ institutional capacity, size of the country, population density, and population growth rates...